pb66/OEM-documentation/Applications/HomeEnergyMonitor/HomeEnergyMonitor.md

 Download the ready-to-go image here: [emonSD-28-07-14.img.zip](http://files.openenergymonitor.org/emonSD-28-07-14.img.zip)

-*The full setup for the raspberrypi emonhub and emoncms software stack os described here, including a step by step build guide if you would prefer to build the image yourself: [https://github.com/emoncms/emoncms/tree/bufferedwrite](https://github.com/emoncms/emoncms/tree/bufferedwrite)*
+*The full setup for the raspberrypi emonhub and emoncms software stack is described here, including a step by step build guide if you would prefer to build the image yourself: [https://github.com/emoncms/emoncms/tree/bufferedwrite](https://github.com/emoncms/emoncms/tree/bufferedwrite)*

+Write the image to the SD Card using an image writting tool (The minimum SD card size is 4GB).
+Insert the SD card in the raspberry pi, connect up the rfm12pi adapter board, power and ethernet.

+It usually takes a minute to boot up the ACT light on the PI should be actively flickering for the first minute.

+Find the raspberrypi's IP address on your network, this can usually be found in your router status page.
+Alternatively there's a useful app called fing that can be used to scan for devices on a network.

+Login to the raspberrypi with SSH (Putty is a useful tool to do this on windows).

+    user@user:~$ ssh pi@192.168.1.70
+    pi@192.168.1.70's password:

+The password is: raspberry

+### Configuring EmonHub to post to emoncms.org